 We could stop there, but why??
 More is more!
 Salsa Verde comes next and it’s basically a spin on a pesto that just gets dolloped on top of the risotto and gives it a pop of corn and a burst of fresh herbs when you get the perfect bite!

 And last but certainly not least is some sautéed shrimp.
-It’s cooked in a butter and olive oil mixture to get the best of both worlds, seasoned with tons of garlic, cooked with a touch of Chardonnay and then finished with some fresh lemon juice and parsley.
+It’s cooked in a butter and olive oil mixture to get the best of both worlds, seasoned with tons of garlic, cooked with a touch of white wine and then finished with some fresh lemon juice and parsley.
 Ugh, I’m OBSESSED.